SpyCooper/SimplifiedDES/README.md

         - The 4 bits that the 2 numbers grabbed from the S tables are put together like this
             - 2, 4, 3, 1
             - 1 and 2 are the two bits from the s0 and 3 and 4 are the two bits from s1
-    - The output of Fk is (left side of the original 8 bits xor the 4 bits from the S tables, original right side of the original 8 bits)
+    - The output of Fk is:
+        - (left side of the original 8 bits xor the 4 bits from the S tables, original right side of the original 8 bits)
         - L xor S, R
         - Full expression is = L xor (s table stuff(R expansion and xor with key)), R